-Select relative to the Material Surface or relative to the Machine Bed.
-This is a very important setting because the Tooling used on the CNC machine must be setup in the same way, ensuring the toolpaths cut to the correct depth.
-If you are working in a 2 Sided environment the side you are setting up will be displayed in brackets e.g. (Top)
+Select relative to the Material Surface or relative to the

+Machine Bed.
+This is a very important setting because the tooling used on the CNC machine must be setup in the same way, ensuring the toolpaths cut to the correct depth.

+If you are working in a 2 Sided job, this will set the Z Zero for your current side only,

+- The side you are setting up will be displayed in brackets e.g. (Top). - You can set the Z-Zero for both sides through the Job Setup form.